-Dr. McGuire is associate director of the Virginia Water Resources Research Center and an associate professor in the Department of Forest Resources and Environmental Conservation at Virginia Tech.
+Dr. McGuire is associate director of the Virginia Water Resources Research Center and a professor in the Department of Forest Resources and Environmental Conservation at Virginia Tech.
 He has served on the editorial boards of Water Resources Research, Hydrological Processes, and the Journal of Environmental Quality.
 He is a member of the American Geophysical Union and American Water Resources Association.
 Dr. McGuire has published more than 70 peer-reviewed papers and book chapters.

 At Virginia Tech, Dr. McGuire teaches undergraduate courses in Principles of Watershed Hydrology and Forest Soil and Watershed Management.
 At the graduate level, he teaches Hillslope and Watershed Hydrology.
 Dr. McGuire coordinates the cross-college Watershed Management graduate certificate and Watershed Management undergraduate minor.